nxt-insurance/nxt_schema/README.md

 # NxtSchema

 ## TODO:
-- Change root to root node to differentiate between root of applications and nodes
 - Collect nodes when applied in order to validate applied ones
     - Apply validations only when applied
     - Implement apply! that raises